openshift/enhancements/enhancements/monitoring/integration-with-topology-modes.md

 ## Alternatives

 * Do nothing.
-It means that the monitoring stack would use more resources than is actually needed.
+CMO would deploy multiple replicas for Prometheus Alertmanager, Thanos querier, Thanos ruler and prometheus-adapter.
+As a result, the monitoring stack would use more resources than is actually needed.
 * Don't deploy CMO when `SingleReplica` is defined.
 It would be hard to achieve since the monitoring stack is a core component of OpenShift and other OpenShift components rely on the presence of the monitoring CRDs.